 Sheath knives, personal rifles or other firearms, ammunition and archery equipment are not allowed in camp; only those supplied by the Shooting Sports area are to be used.
-Pocket knives are allowed while carrying a Totin' Chip.
+Pocket knives are allowed while carrying a Whitlin' Chip.
 Any prohibited items found will be confiscated until the unit's departure.
 It is the responsibility of the unit leader in charge to retrieve these items before departure.
 Alcoholic beverages and illegal drugs are strictly prohibited at Camp Horne.
-If any participant is caught with one or both substances, he will be sent home.
+If any participant is caught with one or both of these substances, they will be sent home.